blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

 to use to get the demographics of a SLD.
 Census block-groups only contain a few thousand people, but for those micro-data is not available.
-We’re limited to census tables and they do not provide 4-factor breakdowns.
+We’re using census tables and they do not provide 4-factor breakdowns.
 So we we’re limited to sex, education and race.
 Once more 2020 decennial data is available,